Walking to Running: An 8-Week 5K Training Plan

 Get Some Sleep

-The night before the race it is perfectly normal to have some pre-race jitters.
-The best way to manage the nervous/excited feeling is to make sure you get quality sleep at least two days before your race.
+It is perfectly normal to have some pre-race jitters the night before the race.
+The best way to manage the nervous/excited feeling is to ensure you get quality sleep at least two days before your race.

-By resting the entire day before the race and doing your best to get a quality night of sleep, you have put your body into a relaxed state.
+By resting the entire day before the race and doing your best to get a quality night’s sleep, you have relaxed your body.

 Pace Yourself

-Starting out too fast forces your body to work harder than it should, making your 5K time slower, not faster.
+Starting out too fast forces your body to work harder than it should, slowing your 5K time.

 Try your best to achieve a negative split on race day—that means completing the second half of the race faster than you ran the first.
 Start with a slower pace and then build up throughout the run.